-You could totally sub a different pureed squash here like butternut!
+You could totally sub a different pureed squash here like butternut or even switch up a bit and add some sweet potato!
 Fun fact: Many brands of canned “pumpkin” use a blend of pumpkin and butternut squash.

 How to use fresh pumpkin:

-Place cut-side down and bake at 375F for 60-75 minutes or until pumpkin is soft and tender.
-Let cool and scrape away from the rind.
-Mash with a potato masher or puree in the food processor.
-Then, just use this puree as directed in the recipe!
+Place cut-side down on a baking sheet and bake at 375F for 60-75 minutes or until the pumpkin is soft and tender.
+Let the roasted pumpkin cool and scrape away the pumpkin flesh from the rind.

 How to add protein: